juliasilge/course-ML-tidymodels/chapters/chapter2.md

 <exercise id="11" title="Train models">

 Finally! 😁 It's time to train predictive models for this data set of Stack Overflow Developer Survey responses.
-We will continue to use the powerful, flexible [`train()`](https://topepo.github.io/caret/model-training-and-tuning.html#model-training-and-parameter-tuning) function from caret to specify our machine learning models.
+We will specify our machine learning models with parsnip, and use [workflows](https://tidymodels.github.io/workflows/) for convenience.

-To keep the code in this exercise evaluating quickly, the data sets in your environment are 1% of their original size.
-(This means you may see some warnings due to the subsampling.)

 **Instructions**

-Build a logistic regression model using `method = "glm"` and `family = "binomial"` while implementing upsampling to address class imbalance.
+- Specify a logistic regression model using `logistic_reg()`.
+- Build a `workflow()` to hold your modeling components.
+- Add your model specification to your `workflow()` before fitting.

 <codeblock id="02_11_1">

-To upsample the training set within the call to `train()`, use `sampling = "up"` inside of `trainControl()`.
+You can add your model specification to your `workflow()` by piping `stack_wf %>% add_model(glm_spec)`.

 </codeblock>

 **Instructions**

-Build a random forest model while implementing upsampling to address class imbalance.
+Build a decision tree model with downsampling.

+- Specify a decision tree regression model using `decision_tree()`.
+- Add your recipe `stack_recipe` to your `workflow()`.
+- Fit your workflow, after you have added your model to it.

 <codeblock id="02_11_2">

-Use `method = "rf"` to build a random forest model.
+A workflow needs both a preprocessor (such as a recipe or formula) and a model to be fit.

 </codeblock>